StamKavid/FinAgent/data/external/Technical_Indicators/README.md

 ## 📚 __Data Sources__

-All time series data used in this project are sourced from the FRED database, accessible through the FRED API.
+The Bitcoin data is sourced from Yahoo Finance, utilizing the yfinance library to scrape historical price information.

 ## 📄 __License__

-The project is open-source, licensed under the MIT License.
+This project is open-source, licensed under the MIT License.
 See the LICENSE file for more details.